 He was also the man behind the creation of the estate’s kitchen gardens - the biggest in Britain – and the development of one of the largest riding schools in the world.
 It was second only to one in Moscow.

 - To find out more about Welbeck's history, visit The Portland Collection museum within the Courtyard.
-Alternatively, why not join one of Welbeck Abbey State Room Tours, which take place each summer?
+Alternatively, why not join one of Welbeck Abbey State Room Tours?

 Welbeck continues to be a working estate.
 It contains a Grade 2 registered historic park designed in 1748, ancient woodlands and forestry, lakes, farmland and grazing and a deer park.
 It also has some of the country’s most important rural heritage buildings.